The geometry of permutation modules

 \section{Abstract}

-We continue our analysis of the derived category of permutation modules over a finite group.
-In \href{https://arxiv.org/abs/2210.08311}{Part~I}, we identified the spectrum of this tensor-triangulated category as a set.
-Here we describe its topology, by reducing the problem to elementary abelian groups and then using a twisted form of cohomology to realize the spectrum as a Dirac scheme.
+We consider the derived category of permutation modules for a finite group, in positive characteristic.
+We stratify this tensor triangulated category using Brauer quotients.
+We describe the spectrum of its compact objects, by reducing the problem to elementary abelian groups and then by using a twisted form of cohomology to express the spectrum locally in terms of the graded endomorphism ring of the unit.
+Together, these results yield a classification of thick and of localizing ideals.